 We consider a set O of objects, a query point q and a positive value r.
-We use dist(o,q) to denote the Euclidean distance between an object $o \in O$ and the query q.
-A circular range query returns every object $o \in O$ that lies within distance r of the query location q, i.e., every object such that $dist(o,q) \leq r$.
-We call such query a "circular range query" since the search space is a circle around the query.
+We use dist(o, q) to denote the distance between an object $o \in O$ and the query q.
+A distance based range query returns every object $o \in O$ that lies within distance r of the query location q, i.e., every object such that $dist(o,q) \leq r$ .
+Our main focus in this paper is on Euclidean distance based range queries.
+Since the search space around the query is a circle in this case, such queries are also called circular range queries.
+We also consider the case when dist(o,q) is the network distance between o and q (e.g., queries moving in a road network).

 Another variation of the range query, which we term "rectangular range query" (also called window query), returns the objects that lie within a rectangle around the query location.
-Circular and rectangular range queries are inherently different and have different applications.
-When clear by context, we use the term range query to refer to the circular range queries.
+Distance based range queries and rectangular range queries are inherently different and have different applications.
+When clear by context, we use the term range query to refer to the distance based range queries.

 Due to availability of inexpensive position locators, cheap network bandwidth and mobile devices with computation and storage capabilities, location based services are gaining increasing popularity.
-Consequently, continuous monitoring of spatial queries has received significant research attention in past few years [1], [2], [3], [4], [5], [6], [7].
+Consequently, continuous monitoring of spatial queries has received significant research attention in the past few years [1], [2], [3], [4], [5], [6], [7], [8].

 In this paper, we study the continuous monitoring of moving range queries over static data objects, i.e., a scenario where the queries are constantly moving whereas the data objects do not change their locations.
 Such scenario has many interesting applications.
 Consider the example of a family travelling by car.
-Suppose they need to reach their final destination by certain time and only have up to 90min available for lunch.
+Suppose they need to reach their final destination by a certain time and only have up to 90min available for lunch.
 They may want to continuously monitor restaurants within 10km of their current location so that they can choose a restaurant that serves their favorite meals, and will not take more than 15 min to reach.
-As another example, a ship sailing through an ocean might need to continuously monitor the icebergs around it to avoid accidents.
+As another example, a bomber plane might want to continuously monitor the enemy targets (e.g., airport, arms depot) that are within its attack range.